nvkelso/natural-earth-vector/UPDATE_PROCEDURE.md

 3. Formalize the new version in Git by setting a tag:

-	    git tag  -m 'See CHANGELOG for details.' -a `cat VERSION`
+	    git tag  -m 'See CHANGELOG for details.' -a v`cat VERSION`

 4. Package those changes for distribution by running one of the make targets: